 This brings us to the demarcation of the co-creation concept.
-Co-creation refers to the active involvement of end-users in various stages of the production process (Prahalad & Ramaswamy, 2000; Vargo & Lusch, 2004).
+Co-creation refers to the active involvement of end-users in various stages of the production process (Prahalad and Ramaswamy 2000; Vargo and Lusch 2004).
 This is more specific than, for instance, the broad concept of participation, which could also refer to passive involvement.
-In the literature regarding active citizen involvement, the term co-production also occurs (Brandsen & Pestoff, 2006; Verschuere, Brandsen, & Pestoff, 2012).
-Since the concept co-creation and co-production seems to be related (Vargo & Lusch, 2004) or maybe even interchangeable (Gebauer et al. 2010), adding the concept of co-production to our review can teach us important lessons about co-creation.
-Therefore, our systematic review both includes the literature on co-creation during public innovation, as the literature on co-production during public innovation (see also Verschuere et al., 2012).
-We acknowledge that co-creation is also related to other concepts such as public participation, collaborative governance, or community involvement.
+In the literature regarding active citizen involvement, the term co-production also occurs (Brandsen and Pestoff 2006; Verschuere, Brandsen, and Pestoff 2012).
+Since the concept co-creation and co-production seems to be related (Vargo and Lusch 2004) or maybe even interchangeable (Gebauer, Johnson, and Enquist 2010), adding the concept of co-production to our review can teach us important lessons about cocreation.
+Therefore, our systematic review includes both the literature on co-creation during public innovation and the literature on co-production during public innovation (see also Verschuere, Brandsen, and Pestoff 2012).
+We acknowledge that co-creation is also related to other concepts such as public participation, collaborative governance or community involvement.
 However, in order to enhance the feasibility of this study, we decided to focus on co-creation and co-production.

 The relevance of our review is twofold.
 First, given the importance that policy makers attach to citizen engagement in social innovation, we aim to provide a more evidence-based overview regarding the conditions under which citizens co-create or co-produce.
-Secondly, the choice for a systematic review helps to make the current body of knowledge more transparent in a reproducible way.
-This contrast with a more traditional literature review (Liberati et al., 2009).
-During the systematic review, we adhere as much as possible to the widely used 'Preferred Reporting Items for Systematic Reviews and Meta-Analyses' (The PRISMA Statement, referred to as PRISMA from here on) which ensures transparent and complete reporting (Liberati et al., 2009; Moher et al., 2009).
+Second, the choice for a systematic review helps to make the current body of knowledge more transparent in a reproducible way.
+This contrasts with a more traditional literature review (Liberati et al. 2009).
+During the systematic review, we adhere as much as possible to the widely used 'Preferred Reporting Items for Systematic Reviews and Meta-Analyses' (The PRISMA Statement, referred to as PRISMA from here on), which ensures transparent and complete reporting (Liberati et al. 2009).

 This brings us to the outline of this article.
-In Section 2 we will describe the methodology used to conduct the review.
-Section 3 will present the results of our review.
-We conclude our analysis in Section 4 with a conclusion and a future research agenda on co-creation and co-production in innovation processes in the public sector.
+In the section 'Research strategy', we will describe the methodology used to conduct the review.
+The section 'Results of the systematic review' will present the results of our review.
+We conclude our analysis in the section 'Conclusion and future research', with a conclusion and a future research agenda on co-creation and co-production in innovation processes in the public sector.